On this page:

 The accreditation process

 All Scorecard applicants must follow the complete accreditation process as outlined below.
+The accreditation process is self-paced.
+Some applicants have completed Stages 2-5 in as little as 6 weeks, although it generally takes 3 months.

 There may be circumstances where the Scorecard team requires you to complete additional training tasks or repeat stages.
 This is to maintain program quality and ensure consistency across assessments.

-There is a time limit of 9 months to complete the accreditation process from the date of Stage 2: webinar 1.
+There is a time limit of 9 months to complete the accreditation process from the date of Stage 2: Webinar 1.

 - Please contact the team directly if you require extra time.
 In special circumstances this may be granted and will be assessed on a case-by-case basis.